utkarshg6/helpful/Git.md

 ### No Fast Forward Merging

-- This method adds a new commit with message **Merge branch "branch-you-merged"**.
+- This method adds a new commit with the message **Merge branch "branch-you-merged"**.
 - It preserves the Graphline.

 ```zsh